Brooke Henderson swung into Canadian history with her ninth victory and set a new record for number of LPGA wins by a Canadian.

 The 21-year-old had a successful weekend at the Meijer LPGA Classic and a rapid rise to fame since becoming professional in 2014.

-This Sunday Henderson broke the national record she tied at the LOTTE Championship, which was until then held by Sandra Post, Mike Weir and George Knudson.
+At the tournament, Henderson broke the national record she tied at the LOTTE Championship, which was until then held by Sandra Post, Mike Weir and George Knudson.

 The three-time Canadian Press female athlete of the year (2015, 2017 and 2018) has set a new record for the most wins by a Canadian in both the LPGA and PGA.